r2devops/docs/blog/writing-vscode-extension-with-react/index.md

 In summary, we created a VSCode extension that displays the R2Devops Public Templates Marketplace in a Sidebar using a webview built with React and the Webview UI Toolkit.
 We used the VSCode API to link the webview and the extension and showed notifications based on events.

-The final step, and not the easiest, was to find a name and publish the extension.
-The choice remains for **Templates Picker !**

-The extension is now available on the [Microsoft Marketplace](https://marketplace.visualstudio.com/items?itemName=r2devops.template-picker-extension) 👀

-And below you can find the final project hosted on GitLab:
+Below you can find the final project hosted on GitLab:

 [R2Devops / Template picker](https://gitlab.com/r2devops/template-picker/)